Legplane/SkyCheck2/README.md

 - Real-time weather dashboard using Open-Meteo with optional AccuWeather fallback
 - GPS-based location tracking with automatic Subic fallback when precise location is unavailable
 - Live or estimated traffic risk using TomTom Traffic API with rush-hour fallback
-- Route saving with distance, travel time, multi-mode fare estimates, and risk status
+- Route saving with distance, travel time, multi-mode fare estimates, student/PWD/senior discounts, and risk status
+- Smart combined risk messages that explain whether weather/heat, traffic, flood risk, or a mix of them is causing the warning
 - Street-level route map preview using Leaflet, MapTiler/OpenStreetMap tiles, and closer route zoom
 - Flood risk estimation using elevation and rain indicators
 - Go / No-Go decision engine based on health, weather, traffic, flood, heat, and advisories